tamsmun2026/tamsmun.github.io/README.md

 - **Contact:** ballot.tams@gmail.com

 ## About
-Built and maintained by the TAMS MUN 2026 Vice President.
+Built and maintained by Jessica Luo.